Smart Dolphins IT Solutions provides live, instructor-led training on cybersecurity best practices. The story here was avoidable.

-The following incident recently occurred at a local Victoria, BC business.
+The following incident occurred to a Victoria, BC businessperson.
 The names and location have been changed to protect the privacy of the individuals and the organization.
+However, it is law in Canada that a compromise must be made public.

 I was enjoying the tail end of my vacation in Italy when an e-mail notification came up on my phone.
 It was Wendy, the CEO!